yashodaAgarwal/TechQuiz/README.md

 # TechQuiz
- A quiz to test if you are a technophile
+ A quiz to see if you are a technophile